elfedwa/FDI-BO/README.md

-# FDIBO
-Faux data Injection Bayesian Optimization
+# Faux data Injection Bayesian Optimization

 `pip install -r requirements.txt`

 This is the new code.
 Rocketsled is part of this code so no need to install it.
-Install Firework and Pymatgen as before.
 Configure HPC as below:

-conda create -n rocketsled_env python==3.6
+`conda create -n fdibo_env python==3.6`

-conda config --append channels conda-forge
+`conda config --append channels conda-forge`

-conda activate rocketsled_env
+`conda activate fdibo_env`

 #Installing right packages in following order